Need help without waiting on hold? Use QuoteMe to send the details first. If your issue is urgent, call us.

 Frequently asked questions

-It is an admin page that updates ticket queues and ticket details automatically at set intervals — so staff can see new customer replies without manually refreshing the browser.
+It is an admin page that updates customer request queues and QH conversation details automatically at set intervals — so staff can see new customer replies without manually refreshing the browser.

 It should not.
 A safe setup detects when a staff member is typing or editing and pauses the refresh until the form is clear — so no draft replies are lost.